rvosa/bio-phylo-forest-dbtree/docs/paper.md

    database files.
 In addition, library code with object-relational mappings that integrate with Bio::Phylo are provided.
-To demonstrate the utility of the general approach I also provided database files for trees provided by Green Genes, D-PLACE, PhyloTree, the NCBI taxonomy and the recently published, largest estimate of plant phylogeny to date.
+To demonstrate the utility of the general approach I also provided database files for trees provided by Open Tree of Life, Green Genes, D-PLACE, PhyloTree, the NCBI taxonomy and the recently published, largest estimate of plant phylogeny to date.
 4. The database files that the toolkit produces are highly portable (either as SQLite or tabular text) and can readily be queried, for example, in the R environment.
 Programming languages with